Vectorial1024/BetterTrainBoarding/README.md

 - Buses
 - Trolleybuses

-They are low priority because, while they can exhibit train-like boarding behavior when multi-trailer vehicles are used, the small total length of those vehicles means that the train-like boarding behavior is not obvious, and can be ignored.
+They are low priority because of their relatively small size compared to trains and metros.
+While they will have the same behavior when you utilize multi-trailer buses/trams etc, the effects are less obvious, and can be ignored.
+At least for now.